tamberg/library/README.md

 - Use GitHub features

 ## Entities
-- Item: is borrowed by user / lent by admin (a file in this repository)
+- Items: is borrowed by user / lent by admin (a file in this repository)
-- Topic: groups items (a directory, or a file with redirect links, in this repository)
+- Topics: groups items (a directory, or a file with redirect links, in this repository)
 - Search: to find items by group or item name (a search for a directory or a file name)
-- Request: to borrow this item for n weeks (an issue with the item name, user, timestamp)
+- Requests: to borrow this item for n weeks (an issue with the item name, user, timestamp)
-- Availability check: to list requests for this item (the issue list filtered by the item name)
+- Availability checks: to list requests for this item (the issue list filtered by the item name)
-- User: borrows items (a GitHub user with right to search and read files, open an issue)
+- Users: borrowing items (GitHub users with right to search and read files, open an issue)
-- Admin: lends items (a GitHub user with right to edit and add files to repository, tag an issue)
+- Admins: lending items (GitHub users with right to edit and add files to repository, tag an issue)
-- Tag: to tag requests (a label to tag an issue, and the close button to close it)
+- Tags: to tag requests (a collection of labels to tag an issue, and the button to close it)

 ## Use cases
 ### Find an item